Creating Test Cases

 Upload `.xlsx` or `.xls` files.
 A **Download Sample Format** link is available to get the expected spreadsheet structure.

-**File upload — Import Requirement mode:**
+**File upload — Import Requirements mode:**

 Accepted file types depend on the target platform: